Overdue Book Policy

-In essence, the libraries will no longer charge overdue fees for the majority of circulating items.
-This means that you will no longer be fined for books if they are overdue.
+In essence, the libraries do not charge overdue fees for the majority of circulating items (with the exception of overdue reserve items).
+This means that you will no longer be fined for books if they are simply overdue for a few days.
 It is not our desire to ‘charge’ anyone.
 It is our desire to see our collection get used to its fullest potential while protecting the collection’s integrity.
-To that end, we want to focus our efforts on caring for the collection rather than collecting fines!
+To that end, the libraries focus effort on caring for the collection rather than collecting fines!

-Click through the numbered tabs above to review the new policy.
+Click through the numbered tabs above to review the policy.

 Fines will no longer be collected for overdue items, with the exception of those items placed on Course Reserves.* (See Tab 3.)Once an item is overdue:

 - Patrons with the overdue item will be sent four notices of their overdue items (once per week after the item is overdue).